techpeace/my-boxen/README.md

 # Let's get you developing!

 Getting a new development environment up and running can be a laborious process.
-Fortunately for you, we've eliminated all of the pain that we possibly can. :)
+Fortunately for you, I've eliminated all of the pain that I possibly can. :)

-Unfortunately, the below instructions only apply to folks running OS X. If you aren't on a Mac, never fear!
-One of our intrepid instructors can still help you get set up.

 ![Testimonial](https://f.cloud.github.com/assets/2220/1468788/82ce5ab4-4598-11e3-8eaf-1ec263c107be.png)